BD-Ali/Al-Ameen-Stud/README.md

 ## 📄 License

-This project is proprietary software developed for Al-Ameen Stud.
+This project is licensed under the MIT License - see the LICENSE file for details.

+> **Note:** This application was originally developed for Al-Ameen Stud.
+If you use this code for your own stable management system, please ensure you configure it with your own Firebase and Cloudinary credentials.

 ## 🤝 Contributing

+Contributions are welcome!
+If you'd like to contribute to this project:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please ensure your code follows the existing code style and includes appropriate tests.

+For major changes, please open an issue first to discuss what you would like to change.

-This is a private project.
-For feature requests or bug reports, please contact the development team.
+For technical support, issues, or questions, please open an issue on the repository or contact the development team.

-## 👨‍💻 Development Team

-Built with ❤️ using React Native and Expo

 ### Technologies Used
 - React Native for cross-platform development